-Today we will discuss an interesting topic of mechanics.
+Today we will discuss an interesting topic of mechanics – application of Newton’s laws.

-It will cover a few interesting applications of Newton’s Laws and analyse different force distribution on blocks in contact.
+It will cover a few interesting applications of Newton’s Laws and analyse different force distribution on blocks in contact ( contact force between two blocks ).

 We will discuss different situations like when blocks are standing side by side or when one block is resting on another block.